Binary Search in Action

 875. Koko Eating Bananas | 🟠 |

-In Binary Search Framework Explained, we delved into the details of binary search, discussing the three scenarios: "searching for an element," "searching for the left boundary," and "searching for the right boundary."
-This teaches you how to write a bug-free binary search algorithm.
+In Detailed Binary Search Framework, we studied the details of binary search: searching for a single element, searching for the left boundary, and searching for the right boundary.
+That article teaches you how to write correct binary search code without bugs.

-If the element does not exist, a special value can be returned.
-Such details can be easily adjusted in the algorithm implementation.
+If the target does not exist, you can return a special value.
+This is just a detail that can be adjusted in the code.

 Note